omkaarlavangare/hr-analytics-dashboard-tableau/README.md

 The primary goal of this project is to identify and understand the employment factors that most significantly impact employee attrition.
 Through the interactive dashboard, we aim to answer key questions such as:

-Which job roles exhibit higher rates of attrition?
+* Which job roles exhibit higher rates of attrition?
-How does marital status influence employee retention?
+* How does marital status influence employee retention?
-Is salary the dominant factor in attrition, or do other variables play a critical role?
+* Is salary the dominant factor in attrition, or do other variables play a critical role?

-By addressing these questions, this analysis seeks to provide deeper insights into the underlying causes of attrition and help organizations design better retention strategies.
+By addressing these questions, this analysis seeks to provide deeper insights into the underlying causes of attrition and help organisations design better retention strategies.

 ## Introduction
-This visualization leverages a variety of employment parameters to create a holistic view of attrition trends.
+This visualisation leverages a variety of employment parameters to create a holistic view of attrition trends.
 The key factors considered in this analysis include:

 - Education Level
 - Job Role